One of the most popular UX patterns on mobile is to show a bottom navigation bar with tabs.

 How does this work in practice?

-As we can see, the detail page covers Screen A, but not the tabs at the bottom (the UI shell).
+When the detail page is presented, it is stacked above Screen A, but the tabs at the bottom (the UI shell) remain visible.

 GoRouter